harritvanbeek/FivemRp/cityRules.md

       If we notice this there is a warning about this, at the 3rd warning you have a day ban, with the 3rd ban you get a full ban!
   </li>
   <li>
+      <strong>VDM (vehicle death match) is not allowed.</strong>
+      When a player kills you with a vehicle for no reason in-game<br>

+      If we notice this there is a warning about this, at the 3rd warning you have a day ban, with the 3rd ban you get a full ban!
   </li>
 </ol>